broadinstitute/strey/README.md

 # strey
-Efficient strings, borrowed or owned, optionally shared prefixes and hashing for cheap comparison.
+Memory-efficient strings.
+If you ever felt tempted to use Cow<'static, Arc<str>>, which doesn;t really work, this is for you.
+Plus ability to share prefixes.
 Ideal for ids or keys.